European bank M&A: domestic consolidation

 Crédit Mutuel (France) sells Targobank Spain to Spanish ABANCA (2023)

-Fosun International (China) sells private Hauck Aufhäuser Lampe (Germany) to Dutch ABN AMRO (2024)
+Fosun International (China) sells private bank Hauck Aufhäuser Lampe (Germany) to Dutch ABN AMRO (2024)

 Exceptions